 Many people, including Robinson, use self-help techniques to calm down when the signs of burnout approach.
 “One of the first signs of me getting very anxious is when my thighs start to feel restless.
 I press them hard and I feel a bit better,” said Robinson.
 Going for a walk in the dark and writing down his thoughts also helps him.

-For many autistic adults, the pandemic has proved an additional challenge with respect to getting professional help with burnout.
-Access to a specialised therapist can take as long as 18 months due to the pressure on the NHS caused by Covid-19.
+For many autistic adults, the pandemic has proved an additional challenge with respect to getting professional medical help with burnout.
+Black, being located in England is has access to their National Health Services, the socialized health system in the UK.
+Americans’ don’t have the same access to health care.
+In the UK, they have access to a specialized therapist, but this can take as long as 18 months due to the recent pressure on the NHS.

 There are several ways that companies can help autistic employees, and in doing so, reduce the likelihood of burnout.

-According to a recent YouGov poll, employers’ attitudes towards autistic adults are slowly improving, but two-thirds worry about getting the support they give to an autistic employee wrong.
+According to a recent YouGov poll in the UK, employers’ attitudes towards autistic adults are slowly improving, but two-thirds worry about getting the support they give to an autistic employee wrong.

 Speech language pathologist Dunagan explains that employers and staff should be encouraged to find out more about autism.
 “Encouraging all staff to understand the diagnosis would prevent autistic employees from masking their symptoms—a key cause of autistic burnout,” she said.

 Jackson’s colleagues have received neurodiversity and autism awareness training.
 “It’s important for my colleagues to understand my burnout warning signs.
 Autistic individuals might not notice their sensations or emotions sometimes.
 So actually, it is helpful when my colleagues at work notice my cheeks turning red and realize that I’m approaching a burnout before I do,” she said.